9_Rendering 3D Scenes

 in the terminal.

-Confirm that you can see a spinning cube in the center of the screen with each side a different color.
+Confirm that you can see a spinning cube in the center of the screen with different colors on every side.

-Our test apps are quite a bit shorter now that we have encapsulated a lot of the rendering tasks in scene graph components!
+Our test apps are quite a bit shorter now!
+This is the advantage of encapsulating common rendering tasks in scene graph components.

 The startup

-with 4:3 aspect ratio, box geometry, and surface material with different colored vertices.
+Then it creates a box geometry, and a surface material with different colored vertices.

-It combines the geometry and material into a mesh object before adding the mesh to the scene graph.
+It combines the geometry and material in a mesh object before adding the mesh to the scene graph.

 After everything is set up, the update